shivannis/xandr-docs-public/xandr-docs/articles/invest/additional-geo-restrictions-ali.md

 description: In this article, learn about the geographic targeting restrictions for impressions that the users are viewing.
 These restrictions make it easier to customize content delivery based on specific geographic criteria.
 ---

-# Additional Geo Restrictions in Microsoft Invest
+# Microsoft Invest - Additional Geo restrictions

 In addition to country, you can also restrict the impressions you target based on other geographic details of the users viewing them.